cruzsbrian/desdemona/README.md

 The bot should respond with `[row] [col]` or `pass` specifying it's move, also ending in newline.

+If the bot is playing black, it will be prompted with `-1 -1 [ms_remaining]` when the match starts.
+If playing white, it will be prompted after black's move.

 ## Running a local server
 Running `desdemona-server` starts the server and prints a url.
 If `desdemona-player` sees a local server, it will automatically connect to it before trying the default server.